Lucyjpjones/LucyJones-resume/README.md

 - The Website was tested on Google Chrome, Internet Explorer and Safari browsers.

-- The website was viewed on a variety of devices including Laptop, Macbook, Ipad and IPhone8.
+- The website was viewed on a variety of devices including Laptop, Macbook, Ipad and IPhones (Version 6,8).

 - Friends and family members were asked to review the site to point out any bugs, user experience issues and/or suggestions.
   - Feedback action:
     - Titles added to software skill icons so the user has a quick summary of the meaning of each language/program.
     - On the footer, Facebook link changed to Github as this is more favoured by my target audience.

-#### Bugs
+#### Known Bugs

-- On Iphone 8, HTML software logo isn't loading image.
+- On Apple devices (Macbook Pro, Iphone 8, Iphone 6), HTML software logo isn't loading correctly.

 ## &rarr; **Credits**
 #### Content